autocet/LudiComputer/README.md

 With all that has been said so far, it is very easy to imagine a system with fewer pins and smaller dimensions.
 However, for now, this format has been chosen to be able to make the four resolutions compatible in a single system (8 bits, 16 bits, 32 bits, 64 bits)

 <img src="https://www.microelectronicjb.com/wp-content/uploads/2021/11/S80LC01L-1.jpg"
-     alt="S80 connector, 80 pins in 2 millimeter pitch and double row." width="800">
+     alt="S80 connector, 80 pins in 2 millimeter pitch and double row" width="800">
+     S80 connector, 80 pins in 2 millimeter pitch and double row

 <b>3D Scalability</b>